alkalink1/alkalink1/README.md

 ## Hi there 👋

+I am a current second year Data Science student at the University of Virginia!

 <!--
 **alkalink1/alkalink1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.